mfkiwl/hoomd-blue/ARCHITECTURE.md

 HOOMD allows for C++ classes to expose their GPU and CPU data buffers directly in Python using the `__cuda_array_interface__` and `__array_interface__`.
-This behavior is controlled using the `hoomd.data.local_access._LocalAcces` class in Python and the classes found in `hoomd/PythonLocalDataAccess.h`.
+This behavior is controlled using the `hoomd.data.local_access._LocalAccess` class in Python and the classes found in `hoomd/PythonLocalDataAccess.h`.
 See these files for more details.
 For example implementations look at `hoomd/ParticleData.h`.